Surajpatil07/ZFTaskApp/README.md

 - Used styling from the Resource Dictionary.

 ## How to Run
--Download the release zip file attached in the release folder and open the .exe file
+Download the release zip file attached in the release folder and open the .exe file